AminKhorramii/Blog/content/posts/why-I-built-a-query-tool.md

 ---
-title: 'Why I Built a Query Tool (And Why You Might Actually Use It)'
+title: 'Why I built a query tool (and why you might actually use it)'
 date: '2025-05-23'
 excerpt: 'I got tired of uploading CSV files to query them locally, so I built a tool that runs SQL directly in your browser.'
 ---